 It is probably the best known Iberian mammal, unfortunately because of its delicate state of conservation.
 Fortunately its populations are beginning to recover and in Extremadura the population is already around 100 specimens.
 They are distributed mainly in the valleys of Matachel, Hornachos-Alange, Valdecigüeñas, Ortiga and Valdecañas-Ibores.

 Their sighting is very complicated due to the shortage of individuals.
+If you want some advice, click on the link.
 The juvenile specimens are more active during the day than the adults.
 However, in winter and on rainy days, both juveniles and adults have higher activity rates.
 In the summer, on the other hand, they are much more nocturnal and take advantage of this to rest during the day.

 Otter Lutra lutra